Skip to main content

 Pre-scaling IM = |Size| Γ— max(|Rate|, Rate Threshold)

-Where Rate Threshold is a market parameter that sets the minimum rate used for margin calculations.
+Where Rate Threshold (also known as the rate floor) is a market parameter that sets the minimum rate used for margin calculations.
+This prevents artificially low margin requirements on orders placed near 0% rate.

 Combined Initial Margin